Puella Magi Madoka Magica: Production

 Although Takahiro Kishida was responsible for adapting Aoki's designs for animation, he did not continue working on the project extensively into the production phase as a chief animation director (responsible for overseeing and correcting drawings and animation).
 Instead, animators Junichirou Taniguchi (from studio Doga Kobo) and Mika Takahashi were recruited as chief animation directors.
-Taniguchi mentioned being impressed with Shaft key animator Genichirou Abe's work on the series and also said that he was inspired with what he could do and how far he could go with the expressions by Yoshiaki Itou, who was an animation director for episode 10 that Taniguchi had supervised.
+Taniguchi mentioned Genichirou Abe's work on the series as impressionable and that Yoshiaki Itou's work inspired him to push the limits of the character's expressions.
 Action director Kamitani noted difficulty in understanding Shaft's general style, as well as the "strange" structure that the anime's production had due to the involvement of Gekidan Inu Curry's material.
 Kamitani and Nozomu Abe often consulted with each other regarding the design work and their interpretations of certain scenes.
 In one scene, the storyboards for episode 11 had a fighter jet crashing into Walpurgisnacht which they believed to be too difficult to draw, so they consulted with Urobuchi and instead decided to use a Tomahawk missile.

 The opening animation was directed by Tomoyuki Itamura.
 Shinbo did not give him any particular orders but told him to make it catchy, which he thinks Itamura succeeded in doing.
 For the opening song itself, Shinbo was surprised that the lyrics matched so well with the anime, as they were written without the context of the story, and he considered it to be a fun coincidence.
 The ending animation was directed and animated by Hirofumi Suzuki, who had worked with Shinbo on Le Portrait de Petit Cossette, which also had a coincidental thematic similarity to the series.